-If you ever saw Windows XP's default wallpaper (think rolling hills and blue skies), then you've seen a BMP.
+If you ever saw Windows XP's default wallpaper, then you've seen a BMP.
 If you've ever looked at a webpage, you've probably seen a GIF.
 If you've ever looked at a digital photo, you've probably seen a JPEG.
 If you've ever taken a screenshot on a Mac, you've probably seen a PNG.
 Read up online on the BMP, GIF, JPEG, and PNG file formats.
-Then, open up questions.txt in ~/Dropbox/hacker4, as with gedit, and tell us the below.
+Then, open up questions.txt in ~/workspace/hacker4, and tell us the below.